Skip to main content

 Your body’s internal chemistry does not operate in a vacuum; it responds to perceived threats and pressures.
 A program that induces stress in the name of wellness is built upon a flawed premise.
 It overlooks the foundational role of the hypothalamic-pituitary-adrenal (HPA) axis, the body’s central stress response system, in regulating overall metabolic health.

 Consider the case of a woman in her forties navigating the fluctuations of perimenopause.
 Her hormonal landscape is in constant flux.
 Progesterone levels may be declining while estrogen fluctuates unpredictably.
 These shifts directly impact metabolism, mood, and body composition.
-A that penalizes her for a change in BMI during this transition ignores the powerful biological forces at play.
+A wellness program that penalizes her for a change in BMI during this transition ignores the powerful biological forces at play.

 It imposes an external standard of ‘health’ that is inconsistent with her current physiological reality.
 The legal framework requiring ‘voluntary’ participation serves as a buffer, affording you the autonomy to pursue health strategies that are congruent with your unique life stage and endocrine status, rather than being coerced into a program that may be clinically inappropriate.